 Medieval Institute Publications at Western Michigan University publishes occasional volumes in honor of significant scholars in fields where Medieval Institute Publications has a longstanding interest: vernacular languages, literatures and cultures; social history and prosopography; popular beliefs and their expression.
 This series also includes texts of significant public lectures or lecture series in the same fields.

-Proposals or completed projects to be considered for publication by Medieval Institute Publications should be sent to Theresa Whitaker, director and acquisitions editor for this series.
+To submit a proposal or completed manuscript to be considered for publication by Medieval Institute Publications or to learn more about the series, please contact Theresa Whitaker, director and acquisitions editor for this series.

 Edited by M. J. Toswell and Lindy Brady